julian-heng/cbr2pdf/README.md

 ## Dependencies
 The main commands used in this script are `7z` and `ImageMagick`, but also include commands from the [GNU Core Utils](https://en.wikipedia.org/wiki/List_of_GNU_Core_Utilities_commands) like `sort`, `basename` and `printf`.
 So do keep that in mind.
 But if you're just running Ubuntu, or Arch Linux or any kind if linux, you should be fine.

+The script also relies on bash-4.4 (September 2016) or above.

 For MacOS, you'll need [homebrew](https://brew.sh/) to install ImageMagick and 7zip.
 It will also install the Xcode Commandline tools, which includes `git`. `Curl` is also not installed by default.

 ### Installing Dependencies